Colonel James Walker

-Colonel James Walker was an influential pioneer, military officer and founding citizen of Calgary, Alberta.
+Colonel James Walker (1846–1936) was an influential pioneer, military officer and founding citizen of Calgary, Alberta.
 He was a leading figure in the founding days of the North-West Mounted Police and a leading pioneer in Calgary's early history.
 His contributions to the growth of Calgary from a collection of huts outside a fort, to a thriving city, have been described as "incalculable."

 Personal life

 James Walker was born in Carluke, Upper Canada in what is now known as Ontario on 14 April 1846.
 He married Euphemia "Effie" Davidson Quarrie in Galt, Ontario on 17 May 1876.
 They had one son.
 Walker died in Calgary on 31 March 1936.

 Military service

-Walker's first military service was in 1866 when at age 18 he took a three month officer training course in Toronto conducted by the 2nd Battalion of the 17th Regiment of Foot.
+Walker's first military service was in 1866 when at age 18 he took a three-month officer training course in Toronto conducted by the 2nd Battalion of the 17th Regiment of Foot.
 In 1871 he served with the 37th (Haldimand) Battalion of Rifles during the second Fenian campaign.
+Walker was a major in 1873 when he took gunnery instruction at Kingston.